gcanti/fp-ts/docs/modules/Ord.ts.md

 import { sort } from 'fp-ts/ReadonlyArray'
 import { contramap, reverse, getMonoid } from 'fp-ts/Ord'
 import { pipe } from 'fp-ts/function'
-import { fold } from 'fp-ts/Monoid'
+import { concatAll } from 'fp-ts/Monoid'
 import * as B from 'fp-ts/boolean'
 import * as N from 'fp-ts/number'
 import * as S from 'fp-ts/string'